Home » Appetizer Recipes » Sun-dried Tomato Ricotta Crostini Appetizer

 • Crostini pieces: Crispy and light.
 You could also use crusty bread cut into slices and lightly toasted.

-Ingredients for making sun-dried tomato ricotta crostini prepared on a marble surface
+Ingredients for making sun-dried tomato ricotta crostini prepared on a marble counter

 What is the difference between crostini and bruschetta?